nikunjsanghai/Intermediate_Programming_Cplusplus/Week6/L_and_R_values_v2.md

 ```
 In this statement, the variable x is being used in two different contexts.
 On the left side of the assignment operator, x is an lvalue expression that evaluates to variable x.
 On the right side of the assignment operator, x + 1 is an rvalue expression that evaluates to the value 3.

 Now that we’ve covered lvalues, we can get to our first compound type: the lvalue reference.
+#### As a rule of thumb to identify lvalue and rvalue expressions:

+- lvalues expressions are those that evaluate to variables or other identifiable objects that persist beyond the end of the expression.
+- rvalues expressions are those that evaluate to literals or the returned value of functions and operators that are discarded at the end of the expression.